subscribe iconSubscribe to Notifications

 Rainbow Trout/Dolly Varden/Arctic Char

 • Dolly Varden and rainbow trout are present in Seward streams, however, fishing has been slow.
-As the weather warms up and salmon fry begin to move, fishing at the creek mouths near Seward should begin to pick up.
+Sea-run Dolly Varden tend to follow the salmon into the rivers, so fishing should begin to improve.

 • Dolly Varden can be caught in the streams and off the beach by fishing small spinners and spoons or fly fishing with smolt pattern.